mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 3.12.4 =
+* Fixed a bug where deleted designs where breaking the cart (if the user had that particular design in their cart).
+* Updated the readme.txt to reflect that the plugin has been tested with up to WP 5.2.2.

 = 3.12.3 =
 * Improved the styling/usablitity of the MyStyle controls on the WC Order form.